-Loan advances made to subsidiaries noted in the table above.
+Loan advances are made to subsidiaries noted in the table above to fund exploration activities in Côte d'Ivoire.
 These loans are interest free, unsecured and repayable only when the borrower's cash flow permits.
 The recoverability of these loans is dependent upon the successful development and exploitation of the areas of interest currently being explored by the parent's subsidiary entities.